-The Business Services Team is comprised of representatives from all One-Stop partners within the WorkSource system.
+The Business Services Team is comprised of representatives from One-Stop partners within the WorkSource system and Tri-Cities (TC) Futures.
 This team works together to increase business engagement, expand outreach efforts, and assist employers in accessing a qualified applicant pool to meet their workforce demands.
 Representation from partners ensures communication and coordination of services for employers, the sharing of information among partner programs, and encourages discussions that affect strategies for employer outreach.

-Subrecipient shall participate in quarterly Business Services Team workgroups to serve employers through a coordinated business services plan including:
+Subrecipient shall serve employers through a coordinated business services plan, including: